 But don’t take their word for it.

-Top-line findings from other businesses can point you in the right direction, but to really understand what customer engagement means for your business, it’s necessary to investigate what types of customer engagement predict what kind of outcomes.
+Top-line findings from other businesses can point you in the right direction, but to really understand what customer engagement strategies can mean for your business, it’s necessary to investigate what types of engagement predict what kind of outcomes.

 Your goals might be

 - Brand strengthening

 You also need to know what profitable engagement looks like in your specific business, taking into account the amount of variation that’s possible and the benefits you could achieve.
 For example, does social media sharing go hand in hand with increased loyalty?
 Do customers who contact you with an issue end up more likely to repurchase after your resolution or less?

 “Data is the fuel of customer engagement,” according to SAP’s Volker Hildebrand.
 Engagement, unlike traditional CRM, is something that happens in the moment, much like a person-to-person conversation.
 For this to happen, the relevant data must be instantly accessible at the moment of connection, giving the customer an effortless experience.

 Why do you need a customer engagement strategy?

 If you don’t have a customer engagement strategy, you could be missing opportunities to interact with customers and build a relationship with them.

 There is no single customer engagement method that works for every company across all industries; however, a sincere focus on empathy, clarity, and simplicity in your dealings with customers and prospects should be the basis for all of your customer engagement activities.